-Technologies for revolutionizing breast cancer detection and imaging and for improving the treatment of neurological disorders are among the research projects with practical implications originating in the lab of Abas Sabouni, assistant professor of electrical engineering.
+Technologies for revolutionizing breast cancer detection and imaging and for improving the treatment of neurological disorders are among the research projects with practical implications originating in the lab of Abas Sabouni, associate professor of electrical engineering.

 New Technology to Detect Breast Cancer

 Sabouni has invented a device that could allow breast cancer survivors to identify a recurrence of their cancer without leaving their home.
 A tiny, five millimeter transmitter would be implanted near the site where cancer had previously occurred.
 Using microwave technology, changes at the cellular level would be monitored, alerting a patient of changes at the earliest sign of cancer recurrence.

 Sabouni also is developing technology that would use microwave imaging for diagnosing tumors in the breast.
 The technology would be dramatically lower in cost than MRIs and other equipment, with an estimated cost of $2,000.
 A second, equally important, advantage is that it does not use radiation – allowing women to limit their exposure.